Juvar1/APRStracker/README.md

 # APRStracker
 Simple APRS Receiver and GPX Exporter for Mobilinkd TNC with bluetooth.

 Keeps track of the route of one selected station and saves it to GPX file format.
+Also compresses it in to ZIP archive often needed on online map services.

 ### Supported and tested configuration
 - Works with Python version 3.5